playfulsparkle/oc4_cod_fee/README.md

 ### Important note

 OpenCart requires all extension package filenames to end in the `.ocmod.zip` format for successful installation.
-Although the `oc4_codfee` extension is not technically an `OCMOD` (since it contains all the required files to work properly without any `OCMOD` modifications), the package still needs to follow this naming convention to ensure compatibility with OpenCart's installer.
+Although the `ps_cod_fee` extension is not technically an `OCMOD` (since it contains all the required files to work properly without any `OCMOD` modifications), the package still needs to follow this naming convention to ensure compatibility with OpenCart's installer.

 ### 1. Download the Extension
-Download the latest **Cash on Delivery (COD) fee** release from this repository.
+Download the latest **Playful Sparkle - COD Fee** release from this repository.

 ### 2. Upload the Extension Files
 1. Log in to your OpenCart admin panel.
 2. Navigate to `Extensions > Installer`.
-3. Click the `Upload` button and upload the `codfee.ocmod.zip` file.
+3. Click the `Upload` button and upload the `ps_cod_fee.ocmod.zip` file.

 ### 3. Install the Extension
 4. Once uploaded click on the green `Install` button
 1. Then navigate  to `Extensions` and select `Order Totals` from the dropdown.
-2. Locate the **Cash on Delivery (COD) fee** extension in the list.
+2. Locate the **Playful Sparkle - COD Fee** extension in the list.
 3. Click on the green `Install` button.

 ### 4. Configure the Extension